Dvilches1234/MovingHUD/README.md

 In this case, we have a variable called points and if the servers are running, it add the value to a dictionary.
 This dictionary is constantly checked for changes and if a value is updated it is send from the client to the server in a JSON.

 Then you can call the StarServers method in the ServersController component from a button or from wherever you prefer to start running both the servers and the client.

+## Example

+In this link https://github.com/Dvilches1234/root is an example a web page created for the HUD of a game called Artifact that you also can find here: https://github.com/Svartskogen/Artifact